Grokitach/Stalker_GAMMA/Patchnotes_0.9.4.md

 - Blacklist ammo and attachments from specialised traders to avoid making a lot of money @oleh5230
 - Monolith traders sell both WP and NATO stuff
 - Fixed artefacts drop on NPC to avoid T3/T4 spawns on them
-- Bit less Shotguns, More SMGs on NPCs @Grokitach
+- Bit less Shotguns, More SMGs on NPCs
-- Bit more common vector and benelli @Grokitach
+- Bit more common vector and benelli
-- Bit more common Howa 20 @Grokitach
+- Bit more common Howa 20
 - Even more rare USP TAC 45
 - Fix PPSh-41 stash drops (T2 -> T3) @oleh5230
 - Rebalanced Grenades spawn.